vana-com/vana-dlp-chatgpt/docs/running_on_testnet.md

 poetry install
 ```

+Configure the environment variables by copying and modifying the `.env.example` file, to a `.env` file in the root of the project.

 ## Setup vanacli
 Clone and set up the [vana-framework](https://github.com/vana-com/vana-framework) repository to use the `vanacli` to generate keys